rothrock/fetch/README.md

 * Fetch Rewards Coding Exercise - Data Engineer

-The code in this repo is in response to this challenge from Fetch Rewards [https://fetch-hiring.s3.amazonaws.com/data-engineer/text-similarity.html]
+The code in this repo is in response to [this challenge](https://fetch-hiring.s3.amazonaws.com/data-engineer/text-similarity.html) from Fetch Rewards.

 Scoring the similarity of documents is a thoroughly developed area of computer science and algorithmic study.
 I have nothing new to contribute to that body of knowledge with this coding challenge.